 Mr. Zampa actually liked the Raccoon’s style – and his son Tony Zampa had been a dangerous disappointment.
 These opinions were shared by most of the Don’s lieutenants.

 Furthermore, Zampa had a keen interest in the nocturnal world of monsters, witches and chimeras.
-Especially since having Doc Horror as his retainer made this world tractable, rather than a death sentence.
+Especially since having Doc Horror as his retainer made this world tractableEasier to handle., rather than a death sentence.

-Thus, the Raccoon’s ties with Zampa grew.
+Therefore, the Raccoon’s ties with Zampas grew.
 He worked for the Don along with Dr. Horror on several occasions.
 Raccoon patterned himself in part after Doc Horror, wanting to seem as tough and feared as him.

-After Doc left, the Raccoon kept on keeping on.
+After Doc left the mob, the Raccoon kept on keeping on.
 Eventually, with the backing of the Don’s lieutenants, he shot Tony Zampa dead.

 During this general era he also laundered part of his gains, buying legit businesses in Pacific City.
 The main ones were his favourite tacos restaurant (“Taco Hell”), a dry cleaner, and later on a small cinema specialising in old movies.